 At Nashoba Brooks, we believe primary education provides an essential foundation for our children’s future as learners and as leaders.
 Children who develop a love for learning in their early years, will continue to find joy in learning throughout their lives.

 While the costs associated with providing outstanding educational opportunities for your child can be substantial, the many benefits at Nashoba Brooks—exceptional teachers, small classes, differentiated instruction, and support in pursuit of personal excellence through academics, athletics, and the arts—are invaluable.

 Tuition and Fees

-Nashoba Brooks School tuition includes the costs for:
+Nashoba Brooks School tuition and fees includes the costs for:

 School lunch (grades K-8);